 Cobblestone Paris Apartment Rentals

 The best type of Paris travel experience is to stay in an apartment instead of a hotel.
 Cobblestone Paris Apartment Rentals is run by an American couple, Ryan and Jennifer Miller, who started the short-term vacation rental company after staying in a rental apartment in 2004.
-Cobblestone has 26 different rental properties in central Paris, close to many different must-see sites.
+Cobblestone has 26 different rental properties in central Paris, close to many different must-see sites, and you can look for even more choices from sites like rentalcloud.com.
 Living in an apartment allows you to experience Parisian life to its fullest.
 Choose from apartments in Marais, the Latin Quarter, the Bastille, Saint Germain, Isle Saint Louis, the Champs Elysee and more.

 Every Cobblestone Paris Apartment has a kitchen and free Wi-Fi.
 Because the owners are frequent travelers themselves, they have equipped each property with amenities that guest want.
 These include free long-distance calls, hundreds of television channels, Paris guidebooks and DVDs and French cookbooks.
 Kitchens are also equipped with pantry essentials such as cooking oil, sugar, spices, coffee, tea, paper towels and more, allowing you to try your hand at cooking authentic French dishes while in Paris.